In active development · First households signing on · Fire season 2026Introducing CIVIC by GNOSIS — for Newfoundland & Labrador

 • Status

-Active alert, one-tap “I’m Safe”, evacuation centres, the town’s plan.
+Active alert, one-tap “I’m Safe”, the daily buddy check, evacuation centres open tonight.

 • Map